 Is it Time for Your Regular X-Rays?

 If you can’t remember the last time you had a dental x-ray taken, it’s probably time for another round.
-The Dr. Flynn Dentistry team uses the latest in x-ray technology to get the most out of your visit.
+The Dr. Stubbs Dentistry team uses the latest in x-ray technology to get the most out of your visit.
 Digital x-rays provide better resolution and detail so that your dentist can spot even small cavities developing.
 Digital x-rays are also easier to store, so your dental history can be recorded for future use.
 To schedule an appointment for x-rays contact Stubbs Family Dentistry in West Allis, WI at 414-541-8250.